Sam-limyr/Do-n-Delegate/README.md

 # Do-n-Delegate
 An IOS application developed for Orbital 2019, which improves the efficiency of workplace management.

+This application supports an employer-employee relationship, where employers delegate tasks to assigned employees, and employees can indicate their progress on the assigned tasks.
+Future stretch goals include the ability of the employee to show proof-of-work.

 ## Guidelines for Hemanshu/Sam
 Step 1 : Clone the repository.